-With the installation of a new government in Burkina Faso in December 2015, the Company is exposed to additional risk with respect to obtaining a mining permit, permit renewals and possible operational delays.
+With the installation of a new government in Burkina Faso in December 2015, the Company is exposed to additional risk with respect to mining permitting, changes in the mining fiscal policies, permit renewals and possible operational delays.

 The speculative nature of resource exploration and development projects.